Long-range entanglement from measuring symmetry-protected topological phases: More examples

 Although the Wen plaquette model is in the same topological phase as the toric code, it has the advantage of treating the $e$ and $m$ anyons on equal footing.
 In particular, it naturally has a dislocation defect which permutes the $e$ and $m$ anyons that encircles the defect \cite{KitaevKong12}.
 In other words, the dislocation hosts a Majorana zero mode.
 Consider the cluster state given by the graph

 which features a dislocation on the $B$ sublattice (dotted lines).
 Here the black lines connect $AB$ sites, while the red lines connect $AA$ sites.
-Performing measurements on the A sublattice, the stabilizers for each plaquettes on the blue sites is given by
+Performing measurements on the $A$ sublattice, the stabilizers for each plaquette on the blue sites are given by